-DT 500 MAG: – Do you recall any erogenous experiences that made you discover your talents, while you were growing up?
+DT 500 MAG: – Do you recall any erogenous experiences that made you discover your talents while growing up?

-BARON: – Believe me or not, but I was a very religious child!
-Even though my family is far from orthodox, anyway, I had a firm belief in God, until I was around 15 years old.
-Then I became a punk-rocker, a gay-punk-rocker, well actually a very glam-gay-punk-rocker, who loved disco as well!
+BARON: – Believe me, I was a very religious child!
+Even though my family is far from orthodox, I had a firm belief in God until I was around 15 years old.
+Then I became a punk rocker, a gay-punk-rocker, and a very glam-gay punk rocker, who loved disco as well!
 Alas, I never fitted in.
-I guess I always had a vision and hope for a better and different world.
+I always had a vision and hope for a better and different world.
 At least a better-looking world!

-BARON: – I definitely believe that all beautiful types of art have to be political, in a sense.
-I never considered my design and collections as being” fashion” or” trend,” but as statements.
-Every garment that I’ve designed, every show that I’ve presented has a background story.
-I’m entirely uninterested in clothes as fashion items, and I never tried or wanted to be” trendy.”
-I love the stories that people tell, with their looks and appearances.
-I’ve always tried to tell stories on the catwalk, with my models and design.
+BARON: – I believe that all beautiful types of art have to be political.
+I never considered my design and collections as” fashion” or” trend” but as statements.
+Every garment I’ve designed and every show I’ve presented has a background story.
+I’m entirely uninterested in clothes as fashion items and never tried or wanted to be” trendy.”
+I love the stories people tell, with their looks and appearances, and I’ve always tried to tell stories on the catwalk with my models and design.

-DT 500 MAG: – Your very brand BARON VON BULLDOG had a sarcastic collection named PROPAGANDA where the aesthetics were Nazi-inspired uniforms with an anti-racist message.
+DT 500 MAG: – Your brand BARON VON BULLDOG had a sarcastic collection named PROPAGANDA, where the aesthetics were Nazi-inspired uniforms with an anti-racist message.
 What do you think about that idea today?